Exawind/exawind-builder/doc/source/installation.rst

 perform initial setup and configuration.
 Note that this step is just preparation for being able to build ``nalu-wind`` and doesn't install ``nalu-wind`` itself.
-You will need to follow the additional steps mentioned in :ref:`compiling-software`.
+You will need to follow the additional steps mentioned in :ref:`tut-basic-compilation`.

 .. note::

-   On NREL Peregrine, Eagle, and Rhodes, and NERSC Cori systems, the build scripts are pre-installed and configured in the project directory.
+   On OLCF Summit, NREL Eagle and Rhodes, and NERSC Cori systems, the build scripts are pre-installed and configured in the project directory.
 Users do not have to install their own exawind-builder on these systems.
-On these NREL systems, you can skip the installation steps and proceed to the :ref:`compiling-software` section.
+On these systems, you can skip the installation steps and proceed to the :ref:`tut-basic-compilation` section.
 Please consult the Exawind team if you are unsure where the build scripts are located on these systems.
+Please refer to :ref:`how_to_use` for more details.

 For fine control of the installation process please refer to the :ref:`manual_installation` section.